 - why you want to apply for this specific job

-Your second paragraph (and third if you have lots of experience) should address the responsibilities listed in the job description.
-How can your skills and experience help you handle those responsibilities?
+Your second and third paragraphs should show how your skills, experiences, and accomplishments match the responsibilities listed in the job description.
+What key characteristics or experience do you have that will help you handle those responsibilities?

 When writing your cover letter you can also use bullet points in the middle if you want to highlight major career achievements and/or awards.